 To me, this just feels much more sanitary and safe.

 Dermstore.com carries this kit, which is where I ordered it from.
-In my opinion, I trust Dermstore.com as a reputable site.
+In my opinion, I trust them as a reputable site.
 Buying something medically related from them feels more comfortable to me.

 Microneedling At Home Steps

-You can’t order your pen and get to microneedling on your bare skin right away.
-There are a few other products you need to keep this process safe.
+For my second crucial step I follow when microneedling at home, I do not microneedle on bare skin!
+You can’t order your pen and get to microneedling on your face right away.
+There are a few other essential products I use to keep this process safe.

 First, a numbing cream is a must-have.
 I use this Numb Master 5% Lidocaine Topical Numbing Cream that isn’t too expensive.
-You can find it on Amazon, and it will last you a while!
+I found it on Amazon, and it has lasted me a while!

-Apply it to a clean face and then leave it on for 15 minutes.
-Be sure to completely remove it before you start microneedling.
+I apply it to my clean face and then leave it on for 15 minutes.
+Then I completely remove it before I start microneedling.
+Microneedling can be uncomfortable, (especially on the forehead area) so I try to avoid any pain by using this cream.

 I have personally used The Ordinary “Buffet” when microneedling at home.